Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Conclusion

 \section{Conclusion}

 This paper introduces SBDP+, a framework for distributed optimization of non-convex, large-scale NLPs.
 It is characterized by decomposing the central NLP into small-scale NLPs at the agent level which are solved with neighbor-to-neighbor communication.
 Thus, SBDP+ pursues the approach of first decomposing and then optimizing.
 The coordination between agents takes place via sensitivities, which can be computed in a distributed fashion.
 The scheme is provably linearly convergent under standard regularity assumptions.
-Notably, SBDP+ extends the original SBDP method by ensuring convergence for general coupling structures, not just loosely coupled NLPs.
+Notably, SBDP+ ensures convergence for general coupling structures and avoids structural assumptions as required by SBDP.

 Furthermore, we suggest an extension to deal with problems for which the Lagrangian is locally convex only on the constraints by incorporating constraint information of neighbors.
-The theoretical findings are validated in simulations, which also show that SBDP+ offers competitive performance compared to state-of-the-art solvers.
+The theoretical findings are validated in simulations, which also show that SBDP+ offers competitive performance compared to representative algorithms.
 Future work investigates the applicability of SBDP to convex optimization with non-differentiable objectives, different machine learning problems and explores the impact of inexact local NLP minimizations.

-\section{Proof of Lemma \ref{lem:optimality}}
+\subsection{Proof of Lemma \ref{lem:optimality}}